anshooarora/extentreports-java/README.md

 This version is Java8 only.
 Version 2 and lower are no longer supported.

-Note: [Klovv](https://github.com/anshooarora/klovv) report server is supported with ExtentAPI version 3.1.0 onwards.
+[Klov](https://github.com/anshooarora/klov) report server is supported with version 3.1.0+.

+> Note: ExtentX is deprecated, please use Klov instead.

 ### Documentation

 View [extentreports.com](http://extentreports.com/docs/versions/3/java/) for complete documentation.

-Note: Documentation is in progress and will be regularly updated.
-Please let me know if you find anything missing or incorrect.

 ### Samples